carbon-design-system/sveld/CONTRIBUTING.md

 # Contributing

 `sveld` statically analyzes Svelte components and generates TypeScript definitions (`.d.ts`), JSON (`COMPONENT_API.json`), and Markdown documentation.
-It parses each component once with the Svelte 5 compiler and walks the resulting AST; that single path powers output for Svelte 3, Svelte 4, Svelte 5 without runes, and Svelte 5 Runes.
+It parses each component once with its own template parser (`src/template-parse/`) and walks the resulting AST; that single path powers output for Svelte 3, Svelte 4, Svelte 5 without runes, and Svelte 5 Runes.
 The public API surface is in [README.md](README.md) (JSDoc tags, options, output shapes) — that file is the source of truth for _what_ sveld supports.
 This file covers _how the code is built and changed_.

 If you're not sure what to build or how to approach a change, [file an issue](https://github.com/carbon-design-system/sveld/issues) before opening a PR.